nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Welcome to **InterviewHub**!
 We are excited to introduce you to your new partner in recruitment and interview scheduling.

-As an engineering hiring manager, you understand the importance of time.
-That's why we've optimized **InterviewHub** for those who can type fast, think faster, and make decisions on the fly.
-Navigate through applicants, schedule interviews, and manage your hiring pipeline with commands that execute in the blink of an eye.
+As seasoned professionals who thrive in fast-paced environments, you understand the value of time and efficiency.
+That is why we have optimized **InterviewHub** for those who can type fast, think faster, and make decisions on the fly. **InterviewHub** offers a command-driven interface, allowing you to navigate through applicants and schedule interviews with commands that execute in the blink of an eye.

 This guide is your roadmap to mastering **InterviewHub**.
-We'll guide you through each feature, helping you to leverage our interface to its full potential—so you can focus on what you do best: securing top talent.
+We will guide you through each feature, helping you to leverage our interface to its full potential—so you can focus on what you do best: securing top talent.

-Let's dive into **InterviewHub** and transform the way you recruit!
+Let us dive into **InterviewHub** and transform the way you recruit!

 --------------------------------------------------------------------------------------------------------------------